 - fees and charges hidden in the small print

-- something that limits your legal rights
+- something that tries to limit your legal rights

 - disproportionate default charges

-- excessive early termination charges
+- excessive early termination charges.

 If you think a contract term is unfair, you should complain to the trader.